When God does not answer our prayers

 Despite Jesus’ teaching to pray persistently, and despite the testimony of great men and women in the Bible, some strange ideas about prayer have crept into the Church today.

 One of them is the idea that we can “name it, claim it”, or just “ declare it in Jesus’ name” and get instant results.
-Praying without seeing results can be discouraging and frustrating.
+When it seems that God does not answer our prayers it can be discouraging and frustrating.
 It also goes against our flesh, as we live in an age of instant gratification, and against the sense of entitlement so prevalent today.

 We may have been exposed to a form of prosperity teaching that tells us everything is available to us as children of God.
 And yes, God wants to pour out his blessing on us in every area of our life, but in his timing and according to his plan and purpose.